AudiencePrimary school, Secondary school

-Exhibition discoveries help students develop historical or scientific inquiry skills through connecting with key objects or specimens on display in exhibitions.
+Exhibition insights help students develop historical or scientific inquiry skills through connecting with key objects or specimens on display in exhibitions.
 Students are encouraged to discuss and share ideas about the items using the questions provided.

 Learn about climate change in Australia with our new Changing Climate display, installed in the Surviving Australia gallery.
-Covering the impacts and solutions to climate change in Australia, with dynamic interactives, up-to-date research and personal stories, this exhibition discovery will help your students engage with the content.
+Covering the impacts and solutions to climate change in Australia, with dynamic interactives, up-to-date research and personal stories, this exhibition insights will help your students engage with the content.

 Connect – Use the map to find the displays.
 Encourage students to look closely at the displays and connect with what they see, think and feel.
 Read nearby text panels or touchscreens for extra information.

-Share – Facilitate opportunities for students to share and discuss their ideas about the displays using the discovery questions to help them.
+Share – Facilitate opportunities for students to share and discuss their ideas about the displays using the questions to help them.